mars-rift/cryptoview/README.md

 ## 🎯 Usage Guide

 ### Basic Operations
-1. **Initial Setup**: The application automatically loads and filters valid exchanges on startup
+1. **Initial Setup**: The application automatically loads and filters valid exchanges on startup; Binance is the preferred default when available
 2. **Select Exchange**: Choose an exchange from the dropdown menu
 3. **Select Exchange**: Choose an exchange from the dropdown to auto-load data
 4. **Load Data**: Click "LOAD DATA" to manually refresh data for the currently selected exchange